kesteckb/COMSM-SEGP/Evaluation/README.md

 ### 6.3 Functional Testing

 To test the functionality of our system, we opted for manual, scenario based testing.
 We conducted this testing through a series of test cases, where we documented specific scenarios for each user interaction with our application.
+You can [click here](Sugar Rush - Functional Test Cases PDF.pdf) to view our full test case log.

 ![Functional Test Cases](SugarRushFunctionalTestCases.png)